Heads-up: This is the syntax for writing comments in Python.

 print(key, value)

-name Cagri Eser email cagrie@metu.edu.tr age 26 phone 456
+name Cagri Eser email cagrie@metu.edu.tr phone 456

 # Checking for a key using the 'in' syntax